ultimateshadsform/astro-electron-ts/README.md

 ## ✨ Features

-- 🔌 Effortless integration of Electron with Astro projects
+- 🔌 Easy integration of Electron with Astro projects
-- ⚡️ Automatic setup of the Electron environment during package installation
+- ⚡️ Automatic integration with Electron
+  > You only have to add the integration to your `astro.config.ts` and add Electron files to your project
-- ⚙️ Customizable Electron configuration with sensible defaults
+- ⚙️ Customizable Electron configuration with defaults

 ## 🤔 Why astro-electron-ts?